 I never wanted to write about grief.
-Grief is dark, lonely and destructive – it never gets easier, you just get stronger.
-But I’m writing this because I know I’m not alone.
-Others grief; we all do it in our own way.
+Grief is dark, lonely and destructive.
+Grief never gets easier, you just get stronger.
+I’m writing this because I know I’m not alone.
+Others grief, but we all do it in our own way.

 This was just one incident.
 There were many others that left me shaken and unhappy.

 The last time I saw my mom was August 2001.
 My daughters (then ages 6 and 4) and I flew to Germany to visit my mom and her new husband.
 She picked us up at the Frankfurt airport and drove us to their apartment, located just minutes outside of Heidelberg.
 She was thrilled to have us there… but only on the first day.
 On the second day, my mom started to criticize everything I did or didn’t do.
 In her mind I was a disappointment: a bad mom, wife, and daughter.
 Although my girls were the most loving, gentle and sweet kids, my mom was certain they needed to see a psychiatrist.
 I was devastated to hear such mean words from my own mother.
 At night, I laid next to my girls and cried myself to sleep.
 We traveled 14 hours on planes and cars, spent thousands of dollars, and this was all she could offer in return?
 I’m forever grateful that my girls didn’t speak German at that time.
 At least they couldn’t understand the hurtful words she threw at us.
 The next day, however, my mom acted as if nothing had happened.

 My only highlight of this trip was seeing my sister and grandma.
 On my last day, my sister and I cried for hours.
 She and her husband were desperately trying for a baby.
 After many unsuccessful treatments, they considered adoption.
 They were very excited for the process to start.
 I was so happy for them because I knew they would make wonderful parents.
 All I remember was my mom saying that it’s” a bad idea because she could never love an adopted child”.
 My sister and I bawled like babies.